TRX Wins $6.8 Million in Patent and Trademark Infringement Case

-A California federal jury determined that WOSS Enterprises’ use of TRX trademarks was "willful infringement," not fair usage.
-TRX will continue to enforce its trademarks across third-party commerce platforms, including Amazon, the company said in a statement.

-A California federal judge will determine if TRX is owed more than three times the minimum $6.8 million award, not including attorney fees, because WOSS Enterprises infringed upon the company's protected rights.
-(Photo courtesy TRX.)

-Fitness Anywhere LLC, San Francisco, which does business as TRX, announced it was awarded more than $6.8 million in a federal infringement lawsuit against California-based online company WOSS Enterprises LLC.
+Fitness Anywhere LLC, San Francisco, which does business as TRX, announced it was awarded over $6.8 million in a federal infringement lawsuit against California-based online company WOSS Enterprises LLC.

 A jury in the U.S. District Court for the Northern District of California determined WOSS Enterprises “willfully infringed” one of TRX's registered U.S. patents as well as its trademark, “Suspension Training,” through the sale of six products, according to a March 30 statement issued by TRX.